Apacher122/job_hunter/README.md

 This is a personal tool I'm developing for myself to help me get through unemployment purgatory, but feel free to look around the repo.

 **As of 6/12, this is only the backend.
-The front-end is being developed separately**
+Frontend interfaces are being developed separately so I can access this tool from my iPhone or macbook when I'm away from home.**

 ## For the curious